2007 Florida Atlantic Owls football team: Florida

 Owls quarterback Rusty Smith, born and raised in Jacksonville, Florida, grew up dreaming of playing football at Ben Hill Griffin Stadium – the home of the Florida Gators.
 His opportunity came on November 17 when his Owls entered the famed The Swamp in front of 90,000 Gators fans to play the defending national champions.
 Though his entire childhood was consumed with being a Florida Gator fanatic, Smith led his Owls through a surprising first half, as FAU pulled within as little as eight points late in the second quarter against the clearly overmatched Gators.

 Florida Atlantic attempts a running play in the fourth quarter of their 59–20 loss at Florida.

 FAU scored 20 points in the second quarter and went into halftime trailing Florida, 35–20.
 Unfortunately for Smith and his Owls, the first, third and fourth quarters all had zeros on the scoreboard and at the end of the day, Florida routed Florida Atlantic, 59–20.

-Through the lopsided score, however, laid some encouraging statistics for the much younger Florida Atlantic program: Smith and the Owls' offensive attack amassed 384 yards on the Gators defense, the second quarter saw a truly competitive match, and Rusty Smith showed genuine poise in front of 90,000 fans who were obviously rooting for the other team.
-Smith finished the day with 290 yards on 18 completions and a touchdown, which was caught by wide receiver Cortez Gent.
-Gent ended the day with 118 yards receiving and his counterpart, receiver Chris Bonner, had four receptions for 96 yards.
-Corner back Corey Small picked off a terribly-thrown Tim Tebow pass in the second quarter.
+Despite the final score, Florida Atlantic recorded 384 yards of total offense against Florida.
+According to the cited source, the second quarter was the team's most competitive period.
+Smith completed 18 of 29 passes for 290 yards and one touchdown to wide receiver Cortez Gent.
+Gent finished the game with 118 receiving yards, while Chris Bonner recorded four receptions for 96 yards.
+Corey Small intercepted a pass from Tim Tebow in the second quarter.